openrport/rport-pairing/README.md

 ## 👫 Use the pairing service
 Below you will get detailed information how the pairing works.
 The explained requests are executed by the RPort user interface when you click on the "Install Client" button.
 ### Deposit the details of your RPort server
 A pairing code is created by submitting data via HTTP post requests.
-For example
+For example:
 ```bash
 curl --location --request POST 'http://127.0.0.1:9978' \
 --form 'connect_url="http://myrport-server.example.com:8080"' \